babyloniaapp/docs/logs.md

 <hr/>

+18.0.22 – UI developer is still not available & sick, we are looking for temporary options.<br/>
+18.0.22 – The team is planned for final lottery test on the Polygon mainnet.<br/>

+---

 15.0.22 – The subscription account of Chain Link VRF V2 is set today, we are ready to start testing our lottery contract on the Polygon mainnet.<br/>